weesvisje/docs/docs/common/how-it-works/crdt.md

     Alice: "Wonderful!"

 Causal Consistency allows that the two concurrent messages "Great news!" from Sue and "Wonderful!" from Alice appear in any order.
-Both of the following results are valid with Causal Consistency.:
+Both of the following results are valid with Causal Consistency:

     Bob: "I lost my cat"
     Bob: "I found him!
 What a relief!"